l00sy4/ClementineLdr/README.md

 - As call stacks from LoadLibrary, NtAllocateVirtualMemory and NtProtectVirtualMemory leading to unbacked RX memory can lead to detections, Clementine uses `TpAllocWork` to execute callbacks, as per the second reference

+- Sets up exception handlers and executes TLS callbacks for the DLL, if they exist

 ##### In Progress

 - Sleep mask using ROP chains